Diatribe of a Mad Housewife

 "Diatribe of a Mad Housewife" is the tenth episode of the fifteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox Network in the United States on January 25, 2004.
+The episode was written by freelance writer Robin J. Stein and directed by Mark Kirkland.

-Marge is inspired to write a romance novel, though after Homer hears rumors that Marge is secretly in love with Ned Flanders due to the storyline of the novel, he grows jealous.
+In the episode, Marge is inspired to write a romance novel, though after Homer hears rumors that Marge is secretly in love with Ned Flanders due to the storyline of the novel, he grows jealous.
 Meanwhile, Homer buys an ambulance and becomes an ambulance driver.

 Plot

-After his reckless driving causes an accident, Homer is fired from his job at the Springfield Nuclear Power Plant.
-Homer attempts to become a car salesman but ends up purchasing a 1959 ambulance; he begins acting as a paramedic.
+Homer is fired from his job at the Springfield Nuclear Power Plant after he crashes his car through the security gate and slams into Mr. Burns' office, seriously injuring a Federal nuclear safety worker in the proces.
+Homer attempts to become a used car salesman but ends up purchasing a 60s ambulance and deciding on a free-lance EMT career instead.
 Meanwhile, Marge is inspired to write a novel after a visit to a bookstore and begins to write about whaling times.
-The main characters in Marge's novel are inspired by herself, Homer (who is the villain), and Ned Flanders, while romance is the central theme; she had originally intended for the Homer-inspired character to be the romantic hero, but was dissuaded when Homer asked her to use the computer to take down a dinner order.
+The main characters in Marge's novel are inspired by herself, Homer (who is the boorish villain), and the heroic and alluring Ned Flanders, while romance is the central theme; she had originally intended for the Homer-inspired character to be the romantic hero, but was dissuaded when Homer asked her to use the computer to take down a dinner order.
 She completes the book, titled The Harpooned Heart, and after it receives positive reviews, she decides to get it published.
 Helen Lovejoy soon begins to spread rumors that the novel is based on Marge's life.

 After Homer is teased by several people, who imply that Ned is Marge's secret love, Homer decides to read the book.
 However, after falling asleep on page one and lying to Marge that he had read the book and approved of it, he listens to the audiobook version (read by the Olsen Twins).
-After arguing with Marge, Homer decides to confront Ned.
-Lisa tells Bart that she fears that Homer and Ned's altercation may end the same way as The Harpooned Heart, in which both the hero and villain died.
+After arguing with Marge about his portrayal, Homer decides to confront Ned.
+Lisa tells Bart that she fears that Homer and Ned's altercation may end the same way as The Harpooned Heart, in which Homer's character killed Ned's when he learned Ned had impregnated Marge, only for the Homer-manque to be drowned by a whale.
 When Ned flees, Homer chases him in his ambulance.
-Ned is sure Homer is going to kill him when he is cornered, but is stunned when Homer drops to his knees and begs Ned to show him how to be a good husband.
+Ned fears Homer will kill him, but to his shock Homer drops to his knees and begs Ned to teach him how to be a good husband.
 Marge arrives in a panic but is relieved that Homer and Ned are speaking.
 Homer declares that the book was a wake-up call for him.
-Homer and Marge then decide to create a novel, titled "Who Really Killed JFK".
+Homer and Marge then decide to create a novel, titled "Who Really Killed JFK", though they start over when Homer concludes that Lee Harvey Oswald "set out to steal the Jack Ruby."